 (a) Notify the Department of the date of closure and the place of relocation of each resident; and

-(b) Return all licenses, past and present, to the Department by certified mail.
+(b) Immediately cease all use of the previously issued assisted living license.[Return all licenses, past and present, to the Department by certified mail.]

 E. Changes to Licensure Information.